-This particular model comes with a Shimano 105 drivetrain, Giant’s Conduct hydraulic disc brakes and smooth rolling Giant PR-2 disc composite WheelSystem with Giant Gavia AC 1 tubeless tyres.
+This particular model comes with a Shimano Ultegra drivetrain and hydraulic disc brakes.
+Smooth-rolling Giant PR-2 disc composite WheelSystem come shod with 32mm Giant Gavia Fondo 1 tubeless tires.

 Specialized Roubaix road bike

-The Specialized Roubaix saw a major overhaul in 2017 with the addition of the ‘Future Shock’ front suspension, and that continues into the 2019 bikes (it was even added to other models, such as the Specialized Diverge).
-It might be easy to dismiss as a gimmick, but really isn’t one.
+The Specialized Roubaix saw a major overhaul in 2017 with the addition of the 'Future Shock' front suspension, and2019 that saw another update, with adjustable suspension added to the top models.
+It might be easy to dismiss as a gimmick but really isn’t one.

 It also doesn’t impede your sprinting and climbing even as you pull up and down on the bars when out of the saddle, and the bike’s weight is impressive for an endurance bike too.

-Cannondale’s Synapse is renowned for offering a comfortable ride, without cancelling out the expert handling and stiffness that you want from a road bike.
+Cannondale's Synapse is renowned for offering a comfortable ride, without canceling out the expert handling and stiffness that you want from a road bike.